-1.4.5 Reporting
+1.4.7 Reporting

-- 1.4.5.1 The permittee shall submit the results of the toxicity tests in TUc with the DMR for the month in which the results are received. - 1.4.5.2 The report of toxicity test results must include all relevant information outlined in Section 10, Report Preparation of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA/821-R-02-013, October 2002).
-In addition to toxicity test results, the permittee must report: dates of sample collection and initiation of each test; flow rate at the time of sample collection; the results of the monitoring required in Part 1.2; and an explanation of logistical problems described in Part 1.4.4.2, if encountered.
+- 1.4.7.1 The Permittee shall submit the result of the toxicity test in TUc with the DMR for the month in which the results are received.
+The full toxicity test results will be included in the Annual Report due March 1st of the following year, as required in Permit Part 1.6. - 1.4.7.2 The Permittee must submit the results of any accelerated testing, under Permit Part 1.4.5, within two weeks of receipt of the results from the lab.
+The full report must be submitted within four weeks of receipt of the results from the lab.
+If an initial investigation indicates the source of toxicity and accelerated testing is unnecessary, the result of the investigation must be submitted with the DMR for the month following completion of the investigation. - 1.4.7.3 The report of toxicity test results must include all relevant information outlined in Section 10, Report Preparation of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA/821-R-02-013, October 2002).
+In addition to toxicity test results, the Permittee must report: dates of sample collection and initiation of each test; outfall flow rate at the time of sample collection; the results of the monitoring required in Permit Part 1.2; and an explanation of logistical problems described in Permit Part 1.4.4.2, if encountered.